Black serif text that reads "Answers-FAQ."

-Email your academic advisor for assistance.
-If you are a new student who has yet to be matched with an academic advisor from Biological Sciences Program or are a prospective student, then you may email bscique@umd.edu for next steps.
+Email your academic advisor for more information.
+If you are a new student who has yet to be matched with an academic advisor from Biological Sciences Program, then you may email specific questions to bscique@umd.edu until you are matched to an advisor in either October (Fall admit) or March (Spring admit).
+Prospective students may also send questions to the same address.

-• There are gateway courses that students must pass before they can apply and declare Biological Sciences (BSCI).
+• There are gateway courses that students must complete with at least a C- before they can apply and declare Biological Sciences (BSCI).

 Learn how to declare the Biological Sciences major at bsci.umd.edu/declare

-If you are a high school student or have fewer than 12 semester hours or 18 quarter hours of university-level credit beyond secondary school, then you must apply to the University of Maryland as a first-year before you can be considered for admission into Biological Sciences Program.
+If you are in high school, or if you have fewer than 12 semester hours or 18 quarter hours of university-level credit, then you must apply to the University of Maryland as a freshman applicant to be considered for admission.

 • Get started on bsci.umd.edu/credit